800-937-8398 Call us for a free quote Contact us

 Tarantula

 One of the most well-known Arizona spiders is the tarantula, as they favor desert environments.
 Tarantulas are one of the largest spiders found in Arizona, measuring anywhere from five and a half to six inches in length with a leg span of approximately six inches.
-There are 30 species of tarantulas in Arizona, with the Desert tarantula being the most common.
+There are 30 species of tarantulas in Arizona, with the desert tarantula being the most common.

 • Habitat: Grasslands, burrows, deserts, and abandoned dens.